Skip to Content

 Sharing is caring!

-It’s almost right in the center of the state, making it a great place to base yourself if you want to tour the surrounding region while still sleeping in boutique hotels and eating at amazing Oaxacan restaurants.
+It’s almost right in the center of the state, making it a great place to base yourself if you want to tour the surrounding region.
+There are mountains in every direction, incredible artisans, and fields full of agave begging to be turned into mezcal!

 Read: A One Week Oaxaca Itinerary